vacuumlabs/bee_tables_about/README.md

 ### Custom views

 By default, data is displayed in the form of the table.
 The system can, however, support custom views (requires coding).
-Data you have can be visualized as the chart, calendar, kanban board or plan of the building.
+Data you have can be visualized as the chart, calendar, Kanban board or plan of the building.

 The views are implemented using HTML + CSS.
 There is a good reason for this: In Excel, all you can do to achieve a nice look of your table is to customize colors, borders, fonts and (if you're pro) marge cells.
 This is a nice start, but this is no way how to create top-tier visualizations.
 On the other hand, HTML + CSS is used by millions of projects to achieve exactly this.

-### Powerfull scripting language
+### Powerful scripting language

 The scripting language is Javascript.
 This means, that the vast majority of system configuration needs to be done by engineers (either internal resource, or can be supplied by Vacuumlabs).
-Using javascript as scripting language gives engineers a lot of power: They can do complex calculations at ease, use tons of existing chart libraries, create beautiful visuals, and even train Machine Learning models on top of your data!
+Using Javascript as scripting language gives engineers a lot of power: They can do complex calculations at ease, use tons of existing chart libraries, create beautiful visuals, and even train Machine Learning models on top of your data!

 ### Granular access rights

-Turing-complete system for defining access right allows you to define insainly complex access schemes.
-Usually you won't use the majority of this power, still, it's good to have it in case it might be useful.
+As with Sheets, you can grant read/write permissions to individual datasets.
+The permission model, however, is much more granular than just this.
+You can allow a user to see some selection of the data, or allow them to do only certain changes.
+For example, you can let you HR approve small expenses.
+If they mistakenly try to approve higher value, the permission system kicks in!

 ### Legislation loves custom hosting